 \textbf{Dataset.} We use indoor scene datasets 3DMatch/3DLoMatch~\cite{zeng20173dmatch,huang2021predator}, as well as outdoor scene datasets KITTI-10m~\cite{qiao2024g3reg} and KITTI-LC~\cite{qiao2024g3reg}, for training and testing.
 Additionally, we consider the outdoor scene dataset ETH~\cite{pomerleau2012challenging} for generalization evaluation.
 For 3DMatch, following ~\cite{choy2020deep,bai2021pointdsc}, we use the provided train/validation/test split and evaluate on 1623 pairs from 8 scenes.
 For 3DLoMatch, following ~\cite{huang2021predator}, 1781 low overlap pairs are used for evaluation.
 For KITTI-10m, we follow the split in~\cite{choy2020deep,bai2021pointdsc}, with 0-5/6-7/8-10 sequences for train/val/test.
 For KITTI-LC, we conduct comparisons across 0-10m, 10-20m, and 20-30m translation ranges, comprising 914, 1151, and 1260 pairs, respectively.
 ETH contains 713 clutter and occlusion pairs from 4 scenes.
 Please refer to Supp.~\ref{sec:dataset} for more details.

 \textbf{Evaluation Criteria.} For all experiments, we report registration recall (RR), which measures the rate of successful pairs whose rotation error (RE) and translation error (TE) fall below specific thresholds.
-Following~\cite{choy2020deep,bai2021pointdsc,yang2024mac}, successful registration is considered when RE$\leq$15$\degree$ and TE$\leq$30$cm$ for 3DMatch/3DLoMatch, and ETH, and RE$\leq$5$\degree$ and TE$\leq$60$cm$ for KITTI-10m.
+Following~\cite{choy2020deep,bai2021pointdsc,yang2024mac,yang20243d}, successful registration is considered when RE$\leq$15$\degree$ and TE$\leq$30$cm$ for 3DMatch/3DLoMatch, and ETH, and RE$\leq$5$\degree$ and TE$\leq$60$cm$ for KITTI-10m.
 For the KITTI-LC, the subsets ``0-10m'', ``10-20m'', and ``20-30m'' use TE thresholds of 60$cm$, 120$cm$, and 180$cm$, respectively, with the same RE threshold as KITTI-10m.
 Inlier precision (IP), inlier recall (IR), and F1-score (F1) are reported to assess the outlier removal performance.